Introduction

 Adstract sits between your user prompt and your model call:

-4. Your app reports the final model output back to Adstract for analysis and acknowledgment tracking.
+- Your app reports the final model output back to Adstract for acknowledgment.

 This flow keeps your application in control of LLM execution while letting Adstract handle ad-enhancement and reporting logic.